knowm/Sundial/README.md

 ## [![Sundial](https://raw.githubusercontent.com/timmolter/Sundial/develop/etc/Sundial_64_64.png)](http://xeiam.com/sundial) Sundial

-A Lightweight Job Scheduling Framework
+A Lightweight Job Scheduling Framework for Java

 ## In a Nutshell

-Sundial makes adding cron jobs to your Java application a walk in the park.
-Simply define jobs, define cron triggers, and start the Sundial scheduler.
+Sundial makes adding scheduled jobs to your Java application a walk in the park.
+Simply define jobs, define triggers, and start the Sundial scheduler.

 ## Long Description